olibatstone/11ty-portfolio/posts/supporting-clinician-led-care.md

 ![4 mobile screens with a question on each; what is your date of birth, what sex were you assigned at birth, which of these best describe your race of ethnicity, and what is your phone number.](/images/supporting-clinician-led-care/6.png) <figcaption>Part of the US-based existing flow I helped design</figcaption>

 For the clinician-led UK model, Bupa provides us with a list of patient data before they send an invite email to each.
-We repurposed the confirmation page to reassure patients about the information we would already hold and how it will be used, enhancing transparency and trust.
+I repurposed the confirmation page to reassure patients about the information we would already hold and how it will be used, enhancing transparency and trust.

 ![3 mobile screens that show different approaches to showing information about what Health Insights collects and what it does with it.](/images/supporting-clinician-led-care/7.png) <figcaption>Exploring different ways to allow patients to learn more on the confirmation page</figcaption>

 ## Address look-up
 Although Bupa supplied patient data, shipping addresses might be outdated.
-To verify and update addresses efficiently, we integrated SmartyStreets, a reliable address lookup service, ensuring accurate delivery.
+To verify and update addresses efficiently, we integrated SmartyStreets, a reliable address lookup service.
+This ensured accurate delivery.

 ![-](/images/supporting-clinician-led-care/8.png) <figcaption>Exploring different ways to provide a list of addresses</figcaption>